 Welcome to Aaron Chadbourne's Page

-In addition to these accomplishments, Chadbourne has been admitted to the Bar in the state of Maine and Massachusetts.
-Chadbourne also emphasizes the influence of international study, recognizing the need to be open-minded and adaptable to cultures that are different than one’s own.
-This exchange inherently influences economics and politics.
+Another critical key to Chadbourne’s success is the influence of international study.
+Aaron’s studies helped him recognize the need to be open-minded and versatile to cultures that are different than one’s own.
+This exchange inherently affects economics and politics.

-Today, Aaron Chadbourne works with Governor Paul R. LePage’s administration as a senior policy advisor.
-The LePage administration is responsible for the largest tax cut in Maine’s history.
-This historic tax cut has allowed low-income workers to pocket more money directly out of their hard-earned paychecks.
-In addition to this project, the LePage administration has worked hard to fix Maine’s pension system, reform welfare programs, reduce regulations on businesses, and increase government transparency.
+More recently, Aaron Chadbourne worked for the Maine Governor Paul R. LePage’s administration as a senior policy advisor.
+In this role, Chadbourne advised the governor and executed policy on some of the state’s most difficult problems ranging from tax reform to education funding to economic development.
+The LePage organization is accountable for the most significant tax cut in Maine’s history.
+This memorable tax cut has provided low-income workers to take home more money straight out of their hard-earned paychecks.
+Furthermore, the LePage administration has fought hard to fix the state’s pension system, reduce regulations on businesses, reform welfare programs, and increase government transparency.

-In his role as a senior policy advisor, Aaron Chadbourne advises Governor LePage and the executive branch of the State of Maine government on various issues.
-These include, but are not limited to, education, taxation, veteran affairs, emergency management, defense, and government operations – leveraging many best practices from Aaron’s work in the private sector.
-Aaron Chadbourne works closely with legislators and constituents to advance the interests of Maine people and promote efficient, effective and accountable state government.
+In his role as a senior policy consultant, Chadbourne proposed Governor LePage and the executive branch of the State of Maine government on matters including but not limited to, emergency management, education, taxation, veteran affairs, defense, and government actions – leveraging many excellent practices from Aaron’s work in the private sector.
+He works jointly with legislators and constituents to further the benefits for Maine citizens and promote efficient, productive and accountable state government.